Interacting with Junior

 Your children would be better off chewing on the edge of a Little Golden Book.

 We worry sometimes that television has become a babysitter.
 “We’ll let Junior watch ‘Alvin and the Chipmunks: The Squeakquel’ — it will teach him compassion.”
 Then Mom and Dad head for the lanai for a glass of wine.

-We’d suggest a better way to instruct Junior.
+We’d suggest there is a better way to instruct Junior than with TVs or mobile devices.
 Every night, read him (or her) a chapter from “Winnie the Pooh.”
 When you finish that, each night read a chapter from “The House at Pooh Corner.”

 These old books by A. A. Milne will indeed teach Junior about compassion — and what being a friend means.